 They say that, on average, each of us has a sphere of influence of about 200 people.
 Have you maximized the potential of your relationships?
 In this New Age of computers and working remotely, people are more isolated than ever.
 So look for ways to network, and be open—wherever you go—to meeting new people: on the train, in a coffee shop, in a checkout line, at a conference.
 Whatever your current sphere of influence is, it is always expanding and contracting.
 Stay curious about others and your relationships will bring in all sorts of unplanned opportunities.

 - Live and Work from a Place of Integrity

 It is more expensive to find a new customer than to keep an existing one.
 So never compromise on customer service and integrity.
 Go above-and-beyond your customers’ expectations.
 Be honest, deliver what’s promised, and take ownership of your part.
-If you screw up, own it, and then make it right.
-We’re all human and mistakes are inevitable.
-The relationship is more important than the sale.
-So build on the quality of being a responsible problem solver, someone who can be relied upon to be a resourceful and dedicated.partner in their customers’ success.
+Be a responsible problem solver, a resourceful and dedicated partner in your customers’ successes.